zallan114/nacos-best-practice/README.md

   - Demonstrates dynamic config refresh from Nacos Config Center

 - **nacos-gateway**: API Gateway module

   - Routes requests to nacos-consumer, nacos-provider, and nacos-config-demo
-  - Provides a UI to for AI chatting (TODO)
+  - Provides a UI for AI chatting (TODO)

+- **nacos-ai-agent**: AI Agent module
+  - Integrates Aliyun qwen-turbo for customer order status query intelligence, using langchain4j, can be supported by backend DB
+  - will support other AI models in the future or offline ollama

 ## API Documentation